+'''

-$eq \{ \{a\} :: (eq \{ \{a\}\}) \Rightarrow a \to a \to Bool$
+eq \{a\} :: (eq \{a\}) \Rightarrow a \rightarrow a \rightarrow Bool

+'''

-Often, Generic H \forall SKELL can infer dependencies.
-If no list of dependencies is given in a generic type signature, Generic H \forall SKELL will try to infer the dependencies and complain if it does not succeed.
+Often, Generic HVSKELL can infer dependencies.
+If no list of dependencies is given in a generic type signature, Generic HVSKELL will try to infer the dependencies and complain if it does not succeed.
 Dependency inference is a rather experimental feature, and it is likely to be changed in future releases.